andrecoimbra/ecg-classification-entropy/README.md

 If you find this work beneficial for your research, we kindly encourage you to consider reading and citing:

-- Boaretto, B. R. R., Andreani, A. Lopes, S. R., Prado, T. L., & Macau, E. E. N. (2024).
-"The use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records."
-Under Review.
+- Boaretto, B. R. R., Andreani, A. Lopes, S. R., Prado, T. L., & Macau, E. E. N. "The use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records." *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 34, 043108 (2024).

 Additionally, the methodology utilized in this work has been developed and refined in the following publications:
-- Corso, G., Prado, T. D. L., Lima, G. Z. D. S., Kurths, J., & Lopes, S. R. (2018).
-"Quantifying entropy using recurrence matrix microstates." *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 28(8).
+- Corso, G., Prado, T. D. L., Lima, G. Z. D. S., Kurths, J., & Lopes, S. R. "Quantifying entropy using recurrence matrix microstates." *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 28, 8 (2018).
-- Prado, T. L., Corso, G., dos Santos Lima, G. Z., Budzinski, R. C., Boaretto, B. R., Ferrari, F. A. S., Macau, E. E. N., & Lopes, S. R. (2020).
-"Maximum entropy principle in recurrence plot analysis on stochastic and chaotic systems." *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 30(4).
+- Prado, T. L., Corso, G., dos Santos Lima, G. Z., Budzinski, R. C., Boaretto, B. R., Ferrari, F. A. S., Macau, E. E. N., & Lopes, S. R. "Maximum entropy principle in recurrence plot analysis on stochastic and chaotic systems." *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 30, 4 (2020).
-- Prado, T. L., Boaretto, B. R. R., Corso, G., dos Santos Lima, G. Z., Kurths, J., & Lopes, S. R. (2022).
-"A direct method to detect deterministic and stochastic properties of data." *New Journal of Physics*, 24(3), 033027.
+- Prado, T. L., Boaretto, B. R. R., Corso, G., dos Santos Lima, G. Z., Kurths, J., & Lopes, S. R. "A direct method to detect deterministic and stochastic properties of data." *New Journal of Physics*, 24(3), 033027 (2022).

 Thank you for your interest in our research!
 We hope this repository serves as a valuable resource for utilizing entropy of recurrence microstates in signal classification and data analysis.